GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-101/index.md

 Priority Hints give you a way to hint to the browser which order resources should be downloaded in, by using the `fetchpriority` attribute.
 This accepts values of `"high"`, `"low"`, and `"auto"`.

-`"high"`: You consider the resource a high priority and want the browser to prioritize it as long as the browser's heuristics don't prevent that from happening.
+*  `"high"`: You consider the resource a high priority and want the browser to prioritize it as long as the browser's heuristics don't prevent that from happening.
-`"low"`: You consider the resource a low priority and want the browser to deprioritize it if its heuristics permit.
+*  `"low"`: You consider the resource a low priority and want the browser to deprioritize it if its heuristics permit.
-`"auto"`: This is the default value where you don't have a preference and let the browser decide the appropriate priority.
+*  `"auto"`: This is the default value that lets the browser decide the appropriate priority.

 In the example below, a low priority image is indicated with `fetchpriority="low"`.